The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing

 \subsection{Turbulent radiative mixing layers}

-To study how viscosity affects the turbulent radiative mixing layers (TRMLs), we make use the value of critical viscosity and Reynolds number obtained in \S\ref{sec:crit_visc_overdens} for $\chi = 100$: $\eta_{\rm Crit} = 6425\pm25$ and Re$_{\mathrm{Crit}} = 248.6 \pm 2.4$ respectively.
+To study how viscosity affects the TRMLs, we made use of the value of critical viscosity and Reynolds number obtained in Sect. \ref{sec:crit_visc_overdens} for $\chi = 100$: $\eta_{\rm Crit} = 6425\pm25$ and Re$_{\mathrm{Crit}} = 248.6 \pm 2.4$ respectively.
 In terms of Spitzer viscosity, the critical viscosity measured corresponds to $\eta_{\rm Crit} \simeq 3.55 \eta_{\rm Sp}$ at a temperature of $T = 10^6$~K. We express the amount of viscosity in our setup as a function of the critical viscosity needed to suppress the instability.
-Using the 3D setup described in \S \ref{sec:3D_setup}, we run a simulation with no viscosity for each Damköhler number Da (labeled as ``No visc''), with 5\% of the critical viscosity (``$0.05\eta_{\mathrm{Crit}}$''), 10\% of critical viscosity (``$0.1\eta_{\mathrm{Crit}}$'') and 50\% of critical viscosity (``$0.5\eta_{\mathrm{Crit}}$'').
-Although the definition of critical viscosity considers only the growth of the KHI within $1\tau_{KH}$, in this section we run the simulations for longer times for the proper development of turbulence.
+Using the 3D setup described in Sect. \ref{sec:3D_setup}, we ran a simulation with no viscosity for each Damköhler number Da (labeled ``No visc''), with 5\% of the critical viscosity (``$0.05\eta_{\mathrm{Crit}}$''), 10\% of critical viscosity (``$0.1\eta_{\mathrm{Crit}}$'') and 50\% of critical viscosity (``$0.5\eta_{\mathrm{Crit}}$'').
+Although the definition of critical viscosity considers only the growth of the KHI within $1\tau_{KH}$, in this step, we ran the simulations for longer times for the proper development of turbulence.
 The set of simulations with different viscosities, as well as the value of the Reynolds number in each case are shown in Table~\ref{tab:TRMLs_runs}.

-It is important to note that in the \textit{No visc} run, although we do not include any explicit physical viscosity, there is still numerical viscosity given by resolution.
-Since our resolution consists of $64 \times 64$ in the $\hat{x}\hat{z}$ plane and the length of the box is $L_x = L_z = \lambda$, the cell length is $\Delta x = \lambda / 64$, which sets the Kolmogorov scale of our \textit{No visc} runs.
+It is important to note that in the "No visc" run, although we did not include any explicit physical viscosity, there is still numerical viscosity given by resolution.
+Since our resolution consists of $64 \times 64$ in the $\hat{x}\hat{z}$ plane and the length of the box is $L_x = L_z = \lambda$, the cell length is $\Delta x = \lambda / 64$, which sets the Kolmogorov scale of our "No visc" runs.
 The runs with explicit viscosity set the Kolmogorov scale at larger values, given by percentage of critical viscosity taken in each case.
 Since we have not included explicit thermal conduction, the Field length of thermal conduction is given by $\delta = \Delta x = \lambda / 64$.
-This allows us to explore the Karlovitz number (cf. \S\ref{sec:introduction}) parameter space from $\mathrm{Ka} = 1$ (\textit{No visc} run) towards smaller values of Ka.
+This allows us to explore the Karlovitz number (see Sect. \ref{sec:introduction}) parameter space from $\mathrm{Ka} = 1$ ("No visc" run) toward smaller values of Ka.